Ocean Wave (sidewheeler): Construction

-Ocean Wave was built at Portland, Oregon by J.H.
-Steffen for the Ilwaco Railway and Navigation Company.
+Ocean Wave was built at Portland, Oregon by John F. Steffen for the Ilwaco Railway and Navigation Company.
 Ocean Wave was a side-wheeler type of steamboat, designed by Jacob Kamm, a wealthy business man who had extensive experience in steamboats.

 In early July 3, 1891, Jacob Kamm and his son, Charles T. Kamm, were rushing to complete the work on the new steamer, in an effort to have the vessel running by July 15, 1891, as the low water in the river could prevent the river steamer then on the route, the T.J.
 Potter, from making the scheduled time to Ilwaco.
 On July 15, 1891, it was reported that Ocean Wave had been launched, that the boat had cost $70,000 to construct, and that it bore a “striking resemblance to the T.J.
 Potter” The new steamer would make connections with the Ilwaco trains and probably would be run in opposition to the Union Pacific's boat on the Portland-Ilwaco route.